Inflammation and depression are linked — but what keeps the immune system inflamed?

 Many of these are inter-linked.
 Stress worsens sleep, and insomnia worsens obesity and metabolic health, all of which raise the risk of infections.

-Depression is three times more common in women, and inflammation may be part of the reason, as women have stronger immune responses than mend.
-Genetic factors are also involved.
-Genes that protect infants from infections by activating immunity may trigger over-reactive inflammation in later life.
+Gender: Depression is three times more common in women, and inflammation may be part of the reason, as women have stronger immune responses than men on average.

 Practice Implications